 However, it still allows you to buy Bitcoin (BTC) and other cryptocurrencies with a credit card at competitive rates.

-In total, you’ll be charged about 2.5% in fees when you buy Bitcoin (BTC) with a credit card.
-This includes a hidden fee in the exchange rate of about 1.5% and another 1% fee.
+In total, you’ll usually be charged about 2.5% in fees when you buy Bitcoin (BTC) with a credit card.
+This includes a hidden fee in the exchange rate of about 1.5% and another 1% fixed fee.

 In addition to Bitcoin (BTC), you can also buy the following cryptocurrencies with a credit card on Wirex:

 - Ethereum (ETH)

 Wirex is fully supported in 37 countries, which includes the UK, EU, and Singapore.

 Wirex has a cryptocurrency debit card.
 However, you don’t need to order a Wirex Card in order to buy Bitcoin (BTC) with a credit card using its platform.
 You will have a more limited experience on their platform if you don’t get one, but it can be avoided.

 I think the interface sucks, but it’s easy enough to navigate around – especially on the mobile app.Wirex ReviewWirex Website